kisstkondoros/gutter-preview/README.md

 ### Change Log

 -   0.17.3
-    -   Add null check when loading path alias configuration from the workspace folder
+    -   Fix and adjust loading of path aliases from js/tsconfig
 -   0.17.2
     -   Remove trailing wildcard from js/tsconfig path mappings
 -   0.17.1